-Friday we drove to Dallas to pick up our newest exchange student because her flight into Houston was continuously cancelled during Harvey.
+Friday we drove to Dallas to pick up our newest exchange student because her flight into Houston was continuously canceled during Harvey.
 I thought the change would uplift us but it was harder.
-In Dallas everyone was happily living their lives while back in Kingwood, our friends were spending hours ripping every thing out of their homes and leaving it all on the curb to be picked up.
+In Dallas, everyone was happily living their lives while back in Kingwood, our friends were spending hours ripping everything out of their homes and leaving it all on the curb to be picked up.

 That night I thought I heard hard rain and my heartbeat raced just a little bit.

 Driving back into Houston, with our lovely new exchange student safely in the van, my shoulders began to tense and every trailer that I passed loaded with supplies made me tear up.